 With significant changes to Sheridan's academic environment brought about by the COVID-19 pandemic, access to a computer equipped with a webcam and microphone, along with a reliable, high-speed internet connection, is now essential for all students to participate in remote learning activities and do class work.

 For many of Sheridan's programs, ownership of a suitable laptop is mandated as a condition of admission.
 If you are already registered in one of Sheridan's Laptop Learning programs and you have a computer that meets the published recommend standard, you'll be good to go.

 Computing Requirements for Programs in the Faculty of Animation, Arts & Design (FAAD)

 FAAD has developed minimum and recommended computing standards for each of their programs.
-A listing of programs and their requirements can be viewed on the 2020-2021 FAAD Computing Requirements page.
+A listing of programs and their requirements can be viewed on the General Computing Requirements for Sheridan Programs page.

 Computing Requirements for all Other Sheridan Programs

-For the majority of Sheridan programs, using any device with specifications along the lines of the Mac mainstream or Windows mainstream models that are used in the Laptop Learning programs will provide you with all of the processing power you need for remote learning and class work.
+For the majority of Sheridan programs, using any Windows or macOS computer with specifications as noted on the General Computing Requirements for Sheridan Programs page will provide you with all of the processing power you need for remote learning and class work.